 So…today is Earth Day.
 It’s not a surprise, it’s been on the calendar, it happens every year.
 However, every year I wake up on Earth Day and think, “Huh, how did this sneak up on me again?
 How can I have nothing planned for this?”
 When the Underling was a younger child, we would plant flowers that attracted butterflies and bees, we would read the Lorax or sometimes watch it.
 So it should surprise no one, especially me, that today I woke up and thought, “Seriously, Earth Day is today?
 How did this get away from me?”
 I would say it is embarrassing, but frankly, that ship sailed a long time ago.
 Today I am going to embrace this last minute adventure.
 Earth Day kicks of Earth Week, so we can spend the next week (and let’s not kid ourselves here, I mean weeks) supplementing our days with some Earth Day activities.
 This year, I am trying to look for more meaningful and engaging activities and lesson plans that will appeal to a variety of ages and interests (including the Underling’s).
 Hopefully you will find something useful below.
-There are no affiliate links in this post, but there are ads to help support my outrageous reading habits.
+There are no affiliate links in this post, but there are ads.
 You can find my disclosure policy here.

 ONLINE ARTICLES AND VIDEOS